dwayn/aws-management-suite/README.md

 * captures stdout, stderr and exit code from command run

 EBS Volumes (managed as groups of volumes)
-* create volumes
+* create volume group
+* delete volume group
-* attach volumes
+* attach volume group
+* detach volume group
 * create software raid
 * assemble software raid
 * mount volume/raid
+* unmount volume/raid

 EBS Snapshots (managed as groups of snapshots)
 * pre/post snapshot hooks to enable running commands/scripts on target host before and after starting snapshot to ensure consistent point in time snapshot of all volumes in a raid group
-* copy snapshot group
+* copy snapshot group to another region (only handled internally currently)
-* clone snapshot group to new volume group
+* clone snapshot group to new volume group and optionally attach/mount on a host
 * clone latest snapshot of a volume group or host/instance + mount point

 Instance Management
-* Currently instances need to be added to the hosts table manually, there is a feature planned to add a discovery script so that many of these things can be automatically populated
+* Currently instances need to be added to the managed hosts list manually via `ams host add`, future feature is planned for automatic audit and discovery of cloud resources

 ## Setup and Configuration
 ### Initial installation